zaproxy/zaproxy-website/site/content/getting-started/index.md

 The ultimate goal of pentesting is to search for vulnerabilities so that these vulnerabilities can be addressed.
 It can also verify that a system is not vulnerable to a known class or specific defect; or, in the case of vulnerabilities that have been reported as fixed, verify that the system is no longer vulnerable to that defect.

 ### Introducing ZAP
-Zed Attack Proxy (ZAP) is a free, open-source penetration testing tool being maintained under the umbrella of The Software Security Project (SSP).
+Zed Attack Proxy (ZAP) by Checkmarx is a free, open-source penetration testing tool.
 ZAP is designed specifically for testing web applications and is both flexible and extensible.

-At its core, ZAP is what is known as a “man-in-the-middle proxy.”
+At its core, ZAP is what is known as a “manipulator-in-the-middle proxy.”
 It stands between the tester’s browser and the web application so that it can intercept and inspect messages sent between browser and web application, modify the contents if needed, and then forward those packets on to the destination.
 It can be used as a stand-alone application, and as a daemon process.

 {{< img "images/browser-no-proxy.png" >}}